Resource wizard

 Figure 60.
 Provisioning to resource mappings

-In this step we create a map which defines the transformation of midPoint data to association data (outbound).
-We can use the expression Association from link which means associate with the entitlement owned by the assigned role.
+• Expression: we can use the expression Association from link which means associate with the entitlement owned by the assigned role.

 The detailed steps for mapping include the same steps as editing the mapping of the object type.